Outdoor Education, Wilderness Retreats & Canadian Culture

 How much does the CIT program cost, what is the summer schedule and what is the duration?

 Option 1 - This is a work-in-training program, so there is no cost to the participant!
 Please be prepared to help out.

 Option 2 - For mature candidates with camp experience, there is an opportunity for a summer wage

 Schedule: You can sign up for any session in the summer, but we ask that you come for at least 2 weeks at a time.

-Duration: Choose either 2 weeks, 1 month, 6 weeks or 8 weeks or the whole summer!
+Duration: Choose either 2 weeks, 1 month, 6 weeks, 8 weeks or the full 9 week summer!

 Please fill out the form below to apply to our CIT program